-Participants will receive study treatment with RDV for 5 days (treatment group 1), study treatment with RDV for 10 days (treatment group 2), no RDV (treatment group 3), or either 5 or 10 days (Extension Treatment Group).
+Participants will receive study treatment with RDV for 5 days (Treatment Group 1), 10 days (Treatment Group 2), 10 days (Mechanically Ventilated Treatment Group), or either 5 or 10 days (Extension Treatment Group).
 If the participant is discharged, RDV treatment will stop at that time.